google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 });
 ```

 This code ensures that your service worker updates its cache whenever any of the app shell files change.
-In order for this to work, you need to increment the `cacheName` variable at the top of your service worker file.
+In order for this to work, you'd need to increment the `cacheName` variable at the top of your service worker file.

 The last statement fixes a corner-case which you can read about in the (optional) information box below.